Freshmen Spring Break Travel and Research Grants

 The faculty letter of support should be from a Notre Dame faculty member who has agreed to serve as an advisor for the project.
 An effective faculty letter will explicitly reflect upon the viability of the student learning/research project.
 Faculty letters that do not evince a familiarity with the student's proposal will disadvantage the student's chances for receiving funding from the Nanovic.

 A complete student portion of the application must be submitted to the online application form no later than 11:59pm on the deadline day.
-Letters of support may be submitted up to two days past the grant deadline day, and may be submitted to the Student Coordinator of the Nanovic Institute directly, if desired.
+Letters of support may be submitted up to two days past the grant deadline day (excluding weekends), and may be submitted to the Student Coordinator of the Nanovic Institute directly, if desired.